ibm-cloud-docs/containers/cs_cli_devtools.md

      </tr>
      <tr>
       <td><code><em>kube-version</em></code></td>
       <td>The Kubernetes version for the cluster master node.
 This value is optional.
-Unless specified, the cluster is created with the default of supported Kubernetes versions.
-To see available versions, run <code>bx cs kube-versions</code>.</td></tr>
+When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
+To see available versions, run <code>bx cs kube-versions</code>.
+</td></tr>
       <tr>
       <td><code>diskEncryption: <em>false</em></code></td>
       <td>Worker nodes feature disk encryption by default; [learn more](cs_secure.html#worker).
 To disable encryption, include this option and set the value to <code>false</code>.</td></tr>